janiluuk/L4D2_DLRDocker/README.md

 * Choose name (f.ex L4D2 DLR)
 * Choose source as "Local directory", press Select and choose the directory that you unpacked the release, and press "Continue"
 * After brewing, you should have full setup running.
+* Connect from game to localhost to use the server.

 ### Linux